feldib/E-Commerce-Full-Stack-NextJs-NodeJS---Express/README.md

    - **Frontend**: Navigate to `next-frontend` and run `npm install` followed by `npm run dev`.
    - **Backend**: Navigate to `server` and run `npm install` followed by `npm run dev`.
+   - **Databases**:
-   - **Database**: Set up your relational database as per the configurations in the `.env` files and run the migrations in the `migrations/` folder.
+     - Set up MySQL as per the configurations in the `.env` files and run the migrations in the `migrations/` folder.
+     - Set up MongoDB and run the initialization scripts in the `mongo-init/` folder.

 ## Technologies Used

 - **Frontend**: Next.js, React, TypeScript, i18n
 - **Backend**: Node.js, Express, TypeScript, REST & GraphQL APIs
+- **Databases**:
-- **Database**: MySQL 8 with UTF8MB4 character set and Unicode collation for robust data storage and multilingual support
+  - MySQL 8 with UTF8MB4 character set and Unicode collation for primary data storage
+  - MongoDB for storing translation data and multilingual content
 - **Caching**: Redis 7 for high-performance data caching and session management
 - **Translation**: DeepL API for automatic text translation across 30+ languages
 - **Containerization**: Docker Compose for multi-service orchestration and volume management